 It takes practice, but I promise that with some repetition, you’ll have a whole new appreciation and a more intimate pulse on your own nervous system.

-Could you use more tips like these for staying present under pressure?
+Could you use more tips like these for speaking with authentic confidence under pressure?